 Domestic violence is a serious problem which impacts many NSW families.
-In 2012, an estimated 16.9 per cent of Australian women aged 18 years and over had experienced partner violence since the age of 15 years (ABS Personal Safety Survey 2012).
+In 2016, an estimated 17 per cent of Australian women aged 18 years and over (or 1.6 million women) had experienced violence by a partner since the age of 15 years (ABS Personal Safety Survey 2017).

 The following table provides information on trends and patterns in domestic violence incidents reported to, or detected by, the NSW Police Force.
 Data is available on:

 - types of domestic violence incidents recorded by police;